goujou/blogjou/math_blog/_posts/2021-05-21-Self-information-entropy-coldness.markdown

     S = -k_B\,\sum_i p\,\log p = -k_B\,\Omega\,\frac{1}{\Omega}\,\log \frac{1}{\Omega} = k_B\,\log\Omega,
 \end{equation}

-where $\Omega$ is the total number of microstates that represent the macrostate of thermodynamical equilibrium.
+where $\Omega$ is the total number of microstates that represent the macrostate of thermodynamic equilibrium.
 This relation is called [the fundamental assumption of statistical thermodynamics or the fundamental postulate in statistical mechanics](https://en.wikipedia.org/wiki/Entropy#Statistical_mechanics).